Montenegro–Russia relations: 2022 to date

+In September 2022 Montenegro expelled six Russian diplomats, accusing them of spying and rescinded the visas of twenty eight Russian citizens.
+In return Russia's embassy in Podgorica was closed.

 Economy

 Russia plays a big role in the Montenegrin economy.
 In 2012, Monstat reported that Russian businessmen have majority shares 32% of foreign enterprises present in Montenegro.

 Tourism

 Montenegro and Russia share a visa-free regime on travelers between the two countries since 2008.
 Montenegro is recognized as one of the most popular destinations among Russian tourists.
 In the summer of 2011, Russians composed of over 20% of all the tourists that visited Montenegro.

 Controversies

 Privatization

 Up until the dissolution of Serbia and Montenegro, the majority of business enterprises in Montenegro were state-owned.
 Following independence, mass privatization swallowed up many of Montenegro's former-state companies.
 Privatization in Montenegro has been recognized among Russian officials as a matter of controversy since 2005, when Vladimir Vaniev (at the time representing the Russian Consulate in Podgorica) said sarcastically in a press conference regarding the privatization of Montenegrin aluminum-producer KAP that "he didn't know that Montenegro was the 51st state of the United States."
 Vaniev also accused the Montenegrin press of being funded "in dollars" by the United States in order to support a disproportionate privatization wave for the benefit of American interests.